ym3116/ComputerNetworking-TraceRouteTree/README.md

 ### 2. Set Up and Start the Backend (Python + Flask)

+Please make sure that your computer have installed Node js and Python.

 run the following code in your terminal:
 ```bash
 python3 -m venv venv